Anything in life is only as important as you want it to be.

 You do have a third option where you can scream and frantically tug the steel bars, begging me to let you out and I will stand there and laugh at your pathetic pleas for salvation.

-Let’s consider the first option and you decide to fight the chimpanzee.
+Let’s consider the first option where you decide to fight the chimpanzee.

 A fully grown chimpanzee is approximately five times stronger than a human.
 If you foolishly try to fight the chimpanzee, she will slap you so hard that your head will spin off your neck.

-Similarly, the Chimp brain is roughly five times stronger than the Human brain so using willpower alone to manage the chimp is futile.
+Similarly, the Chimp part of the brain is roughly five times stronger than the Human equivalent so using willpower alone to manage the chimp is futile.
 Not to mention that the Chimp receives information quicker than the Human.

-The final option is probably the worst, but it is often how we react to stressful or difficult situations.
+The third option is probably the worst, but it is often how we react to stressful or difficult situations.

 Instead of trying to manage the Chimp, we simply do not confront the situation and the Chimp takes over effortlessly.